utr1903/monitoring-lambda-with-opentelemetry/README.md

 In this step, you will associate your [AWS region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) and [New Relic license key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#license-key) to the application so that telemetry data will be sent to your New Relic account.
 If you don't already have a New Relic account, set one up for free [here](https://newrelic.com/signup)

-Next, set the environment variables with the following CLI commands:
+Once you have your region and license key, set the environment variables with the following CLI commands:

 ```bash
 export AWS_REGION="XXX" # example: eu-west-1